Ksbooth01/Amazon-EKS-CLuster/README.md

   <details>
   <summary> <B> Create an EKS service role (AWS CLI)</B> </summary>

-  You cnado this in a single step using the AWS CLI instead of the AWS Console:
+  You can do this in a single step using the AWS CLI instead of the AWS Console:

   ```sh
   # get your account ID